10 Best WordPress Plugins and Themes for Content Writers

 9. Hoot Business

 Hoot Business is easy to use, loads quickly and is perfect for unlimited content marketing purposes.
 It’s made for anything from small business websites to affiliate marketing sites, to digital agencies.
-Hoot Business integrates well with JetPack, Google Maps, Yoast, and many other useful plugins, and add-ons.
+Hoot Business integrates well with Jetpack, Google Maps, Yoast SEO, and many other useful plugins, and add-ons.

 Writing great content is only the beginning.
 You want your writing to encourage readers to engage with you, and one another. wpDiscuz allows you to add a comments section to help make this happen.
 When members of your audience read your blog, they can share their own thoughts and opinions with you.
 This is a great way to get feedback on your content.